5ifty/RaccoonBot/README.md

 # RaccoonBot

-Posting open source fun , moderator, music and any other coding things which may be useful for your discord.py bots!
+Posting free to use fun , moderator, music and any other coding things which may be useful for your discord.py bots!